Channel Coding

 A 2D

-This function encodes a set of code-blocks and returns a set of LDPC-coded code-words based on the procedure explained in 3GPP TS 38.212, Section 5.3.2.
+This function encodes a set of code blocks and returns a set of LDPC coded blocks based on the procedure explained in 3GPP TS 38.212, Section 5.3.2.

 - Parameters:

-, then the first \(2Z_c\) bits are kept in the returned code-words.
+puncture=False, then the first \(2Z_c\) bits are kept in the returned encoded blocks.

 - Returns: